hyesunghwang/extract-census/README.md

 - HC03_VC66 - Percent; RACE - One race -Korean
 - HC03_VC67 - Percent; RACE - One race -Vietnamese
 - HC03_VC68 - Percent; RACE - One race -Other asian
-- HC03_VC69 - Percent; RACE - One race - Native Hawaiian and Other Pacific Islander
-- HC03_VC74 - Percent; RACE - One race - Some other race
-- HC03_VC75 - Percent; RACE - Two or more races